imhr1306/Corona-Virus-Webpage/README.md

-# Corona-Virus-Webpage.github.io
+# Corona-Virus-Webpage

 Corona Awareness Web Page

 Project in Web Development.
 A Webpage which gives a detailed information of COVID-19 for eg. Symptons, Precautions, Helpline, Myths, Facts, etc using HTML/CSS.
-This website contains frontend for Corona Awareness website, and technologies used are
+This website contains frontend for Corona Awareness website, and technologies used are :

 HTML

 CSS

 BOOTSTRAP

 Steps to Use: